 Wet pulping is mechanized and the process is faster than sun drying.
 The disadvantage of sun drying is the bean loses weight.
-The advantage of wet method pulping is a higher weight but it is more expensive than sun drying due to motorized equipment used in the pulping process.
+The advantage of the wet method of pulping is a higher weight but it is more expensive than sun drying due to the motorized equipment used in the pulping process.

-#7 Sun drying coffee beans
+#7 Sun-drying coffee beans

-After the cherry skin has been separated from the bean manually, washed and the slimy coating is removed, the bean is sun dried for 2 to 3 days on a clean surface.
+After the cherry skin has been separated from the bean manually, washed and the slimy coating is removed, the bean is sun-dried for 2 to 3 days on a clean surface.

-In large scale pulping the washing of the bean is part of the pulping process.
+In large-scale pulping, the washing of the bean is part of the pulping process.